sp496/knowledge-base/sql/sql.md

 Philosophy of a left join:

+When you are doing a left join and in the ON clause you are putting conditions on the right table then you are basically telling the query optimizer that instead of retrieving all teh rows from the right table retrieve only the rows that match teh condition

 - Based on the conditions defined in the ON clause determine whether to retrieve and if yes, what rows to retrieve from the right table.
 - Retrieve everyting from the left table irrespective of the conditions specified on the left table in the ON clause.
 If